AnnaDobrucki/Portfolio-Project-3/README.md

 * To create a sense of competition with other users, and creating a scoreboard function.
 * Create direct dialouge to make the game straightforward for a user

+### How to Play Hangman
+For people who dont know, here's how you play Hangman:
+* Enter your username
+* Read the rules - You have 6 attempts of guessing a random word.
+Fail to choose the correct letter, will result in a limb from your hangman being lost.
+* Look at how many spaces there are shown to you, each space represents a letter in the word.
+* Guess a letter
+* Win - You gussed the word correctly. +5 points
+* Loose - You have chosen... poorley.
+* See your name and score on the board -5 points

-I built a flow chart to begin with to help me with what functions I needed to build and what order I should build them where possible.
+Using the above rules I built a flow chart to begin with to help me with what functions I needed to build and what order I should build them where possible.
 I used [lucidchart](https://www.lucidchart.com/pages/) to create the following:
 ![Lucidchart Flowchart](./documentation/features/flowchart_hangman.png "Flowchart")

 ### User Goals